1 hour 30 minutes

 1 litre taste-neutral oil (deep-frying oil or sunflower oil)

-Cinnamon &sugar to roll in
+Cinnamon & sugar to roll the pastries in

-Dough for Berliners:
+Dough for "Berliners":

 Crumble yeast in the warm milk.
 Whisk in the sugar.
 Briefly let the yeast mixture rest for 5 minutes before adding the dry ingredients.
 Knead it all together for about 10 minutes at low speed on a mixer - or use good old-fashioned handpower.
 Finally add the butter and knead for another 5 minutes until the dough is smooth and supple.

 Let it rise for 30 minutes at room temperature.